Undergraduate Certificate in Archaeology

 Do you love visiting museums and monuments and wish that you knew more?
 Are you inspired by ancient artefacts and historic landscapes, and intrigued by new discoveries about our shared human past?
 Did you perhaps first come across archaeology on TV?
 Are you concerned that our heritage is fragile and needs greater understanding and protection?

 This two-year, part-time certificate is taught at the same level as the first year of an undergraduate degree.
 It is designed for adult students with little or no previous experience of academic archaeology.
 This includes those who are new to archaeology along with those who may have some practical experience, attended local talks and/or completed a short course, but would now like to pursue a study-based subject qualification.
-Those who have completed, or due to complete, our Undergraduate Certificate of Higher Education (specialising in Archaeology) may also find this course of interest.
+Those who have completed, or are due to complete, our Undergraduate Certificate of Higher Education (specialising in Archaeology) may also find this course of interest.

 We aim to demonstrate the development and richness of archaeology and introduce how archaeologists work today.
 We explore people and societies from the past using evidence from Britain, other parts of Europe, and the wider world.
 In addition to following the programme of taught seminars and practicals, you can specialise in your chosen area or theme by doing an extended project.

-The Tuesday evening classes and seminars, Saturday practical workshops and field trips, and fieldwork experience, are led by University teaching staff and professional archaeologists.
+The Tuesday evening classes and seminars, Saturday practical workshops and field trips, and fieldwork experiences are led by University teaching staff and professional archaeologists.
 We teach in smaller groups than many full-time degree courses.
 Tutors and students are friendly towards each other and the atmosphere is informal and supportive.
 We get to know each student, and their aspirations and needs.

 The Certificate is awarded by Oxford University after the two years have been successfully completed.
 You will be offered the opportunity to accept your qualification in person at a University award ceremony.
 Most students then continue to the next level of study with us.